Bemaximus/stock-market-prediction/README.md

 ## Usage

-Change the ticker and opening price script in `matlab/main.m` and run the file.
+Change the ticker and opening price in `matlab/main.m` and run the script using MATLAB.
 This will run a year-long backtest on the data and predict the percentage increase from the opening price (current price) until closing.
 This script is meant to be run at 9:30 AM to decide on a short/long position on a desired stock.
 All funds would be liquidated before closing.